foraphe/LegacyLazerStyledBeatmapPanel/README.md

 | bgDim    | [0,1]  | 0.25    | Darkening of the background                                |
 | expanded | 0,1    | 1       | Whether to show detailed information about current beatmap |
 | apikey   | String | ''      | osu!
 API v1 API key for retrieving online Star Rating      |

+# TODO

+- [ ] Support for other modes
+- [ ] Provider to read .osu file through gosumemory for when certain features doesn't work in certain modes (e.g. length/bpm doesn't work in mania)

 # Disclaimer